 Endocarditis (infection of the lining of your heart and your heart valves)

-Toxic shock syndrome (an illness caused by staph and the toxins it produces)
+Toxic shock syndrome (an illness caused by the toxins staph produces)

 Scalded skin syndrome (a staph skin infection causing blisters and raw skin)

-Minor skin infections are often diagnosed based on their appearance.
+Your healthcare provider can often diagnose staph infection based on its appearance.
 With a more serious infection, testing may be done.
 Often, a sample of blood or urine is taken.
 A sample of drainage from a wound, sputum (mucus from the respiratory system), or infected tissue can also be used.
 The sample is sent to a lab and tested for staph.

 Tips for good handwashing: